Legal Tech

 This is largely a reflection of how reactive much legal work is; when the client has a problem, they call their lawyer because they need a solution yesterday.
 These clients are less concerned with what kind of fee arrangement is in place than with finding a speedy solution to their problem.

-AI for Repetitive Tasks, Lawyers for the High-Value Work
+Generative AI Tools for Repetitive Tasks, Lawyers for the High-Value Work

 AI works best when leveraged for repetitive, high-volume pieces of work.
 Our earlier example of a due diligence review is a prime case in point: AI can scour hundreds upon hundreds of contracts without ever getting bored, and it can deliver results with the same level of accuracy as a legal professional in a fraction of the time.